Leon McQuay III

-Leon McQuay III (born November 21, 1994) is a former American football safety.
+Leon McQuay III (born November 21, 1994) is an American former professional football safety.
 He played college football at USC.
-He is the grandson of Leon McQuay who was a running back drafted by the New York Giants in 1973.
+He is the grandson of Leon McQuay who was a running back selected by the New York Giants in 1973.

 Professional career

-McQuay was drafted by the Kansas City Chiefs in the sixth round, 218th overall, in the 2017 NFL Draft.
-He was waived on September 2, 2017 and was signed to the Chiefs' practice squad the next day.
+McQuay was selected by the Kansas City Chiefs in the sixth round, 218th overall, in the 2017 NFL draft.
+He was waived on September 2, 2017, and was signed to the Chiefs' practice squad the next day.
 He was elevated to the active roster on December 11, 2017.

 On September 1, 2018, McQuay was waived by the Chiefs and was signed to the practice squad the next day.
 He was promoted to the active roster on October 13, 2018, but was waived three days later and re-signed back to the practice squad.
 He signed a reserve/future contract with the Chiefs on January 25, 2019.
 He was waived on May 7, 2019.